 If the program compiles but does not run correctly, timing discrepancies may be the cause.
 If a program is tight on time, look further at the execution times.
 Check the measurement and processing times in the Status table (MeasureTime, ProcessTime, MaxProcTime) for all scans, then try experimenting with the InstructionTimes() instruction in the program.
 Analyzing InstructionTimes () results can be difficult due to the multitasking nature of the data logger, but it can be a useful tool for fine-tuning a program.
-For more information, see Status table system information (p.
-232).
+For more information, see Information tables and settings (advanced) (p.
+179).

-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/granite6/ ☐.
+See the CRBasic Editor help for detailed instruction information and program examples: https:// help.campbellsci.eu/crbasic/granite6/ $\Gamma \Gamma$